sidharthmenon/shareit-locker/README.md

 A wordpress plugin that hides content inside until user shares on social network using buttons provided

-The original code for locker is not mine.
-I just put together wordpress plugin.
+Original js code is written by someone else.
+I just put together the wordpress plugin for it.

 # Installation